 The questions in this framework can help governing bodies identify areas to celebrate or challenge in science and maths, enabling them to work with their senior leaders to drive improvement.

-Why do governors need to think about science and maths?
+Why should you care about science and maths?

-- First and foremost, science and maths are core subjects that are compulsory for students in England until the age of 16.
+- Science and maths are core subjects that are compulsory for students in England until the age of 16.

 - A good understanding of science and maths can improve learning across many areas of the curriculum through improved understanding of the world around us, application of concepts and development of basic investigative skills.